-Join motor and drive experts as they speak with Plant Services about everything from energy efficiency to addressing the repair-versus-replace question.
-In this webinar, learn how to keep motors running at their peak efficiency.
-This webinar will highlight how companies are using best practices to identify motor failure types, understand the benefits of vibration testing, and more.
+Join motor and drive experts as they speak about everything from energy efficiency to addressing the repair-versus-replace question.
+In this on-demand webinar, learn how to keep motors running at their peak efficiency.
+We will also highlight how companies are using best practices to identify motor failure types, understand the benefits of vibration testing, and more.

 Presenter(s): Todd Kananen, Rich Mintz